MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/github-token.md

+--
-# Github Token
+title: GiHub Token
+description: A guide to using the secure `GITHUB_TOKEN` token in workflows
+---

 ## About

-- Generated **automatically** - Github creates this for you on an action run.
+- Generated **automatically** - GitHub creates this for you on an action run.
 - You can use it in actions only.
 - Setup the first deploy
     - You'll see the repo settings get setup as `gh-pages` branch but the site is not live.
 So you need to choose another option then switch back.
 Then you'll see the live URL and environment tab.